ClusterHQ/flocker/docs/install/install-node.rst

 Next Step
 =========

-You are now ready to :ref:`install the Flocker plugin for Docker<install-docker-plugin>`, which allows Flocker to manage your data volumes while using other tools such as Docker, Docker Swarm, or Mesos to manage your containers.
+The installation of the Flocker clients, node services and the Flocker plugin for Docker are now complete.
+To enable these services, and to configure your cluster security and backend, please move on to :ref:`post-installation-configuration`.

 .. _Docker (at least 1.8) is installed: https://docs.docker.com/installation/